qidi-community/Plus4-Wiki/content/ssr-board/README.md

 - Do not use the chamber heater.
 If you need to print using a heated chamber you can use the bed to heatsoak the chamber.
 It works, but is slower.

+- Reach out to Qidi support.
+At the time of writing (1/11/2024) they are sending the same SSR boards out as replacements, but it appears that a new revision is on the way.

 - Upgrade the SSR following our [community guide.](https://github.com/qidi-community/Plus4-Wiki/tree/main/content/heater-ssr-upgrade)

 If you are on 220 - 240V you are not affected by this issue.